 2. Several case studies are sent from those that companies have been facing in real life for students, with the relevant knowledge acquired, to do the analysis between the different lines of action that may arise and choose the one considered more realistic and adjusted to the case.
 The student should become accustomed to making decisions and understand the implications of them.

 3. Case studies and readings will be sent to participants through the virtual campus.
 At the same time chat forums or debate centres may be created on campus or virtual in which the views of the participants will be contrasted. .
 These tools will be used by the students to contrast their different points of view.

 4. Virtual Campus is a tool that allows a much more fluid relationship between students and teachers at personal and on line level.

 5. Teaching the course will take into account how the student intends to apply the knowledge acquired to the final project at the end of the Master.

 ENAE Business School offers the following discounts:

 Partner companies of FUERM, their workers, and the members of Asociacion de Antiguos Alumnos of ENAE Business School will obtain a 10% of discount.

-If the amount of the program is paid by your company through the credit offered by the Tripartite Foundation, you may recover part of the amount of the program in ENAE Business School, discounting the amount to be credited for the payment of social insurance.
+If the amount of the program is paid by your company through the credit offered by the Tripartite Foundation you may recover all or part of the amount of the program in ENAE Business School, discounting the amount to be credited for the payment of social insurance.

 Part of the amount paid of our training programs, in-person and In Company, could be recovered through the Tripartite Foundation (only Spanish companies).